Elizabeth Schmidt

 Overall Experience

 This experience helped me to hone my skills in classroom management while immersing myself into a different culture and language.
 I lived with a host family which was ideal for a complete immersion experience.
 My days in Cuenca were incredibly busy with teaching, language classes, and culture classes as well as weekend trips with the other student teachers.
-I loved learning about Ecuador and its many different indigenous groups.
+I loved learning about Ecuador and it's many different indigenous groups.

 Learning experience